Frequently Asked Questions

 As such, two complimentary and mutually supportive collaborative projects have developed.
 We have agreed to ask that submitting centers decide which portal to send their case reports of COVID-19 in liver disease to based on their geography: see the map below.
 Ultimately, we will work together to build the most comprehensive dataset possible.

 As described above, we are working collaboratively with Covid-Hep in the United Kingdom.
 We are asking submitters to direct their case reports based on geography.

-Please see the map above: red for SECURE-Cirrhosis and blue for COVID-Hep.net.
-Broadly, for The Americas and China, Japan, and Mongolia, use SECURE-Cirrhosis; for the rest of the world, use COVID-Hep.net.
+Please see the map above: red for SECURE-Liver and blue for COVID-Hep.net.
+Broadly, for The Americas and China, Japan, and Mongolia, use SECURE-Liver; for the rest of the world, use COVID-Hep.net.